H.R. 6182: Find It Early Act

 What H.R.
 6182 actually does.

-Private health plans and insurers would have to cover qualifying breast cancer screening and diagnostic imaging without copays, deductibles, or other cost-sharing for plan years starting on or after January 1, 2026.
+For plan years starting on or after January 1, 2026, private health plans and insurers would have to cover qualifying breast cancer screening and diagnostic imaging without copays, deductibles, or other cost-sharing.

-Dense breast tissue qualifies you for no-cost imaging
+Dense breast tissue qualifies you on its own

-If you have heterogeneously or extremely dense breast tissue under BI-RADS standards, the bill says qualifying screening and diagnostic imaging must be covered without cost-sharing.
+If your tissue is classified as heterogeneously or extremely dense under BI-RADS standards, the bill says qualifying screening and diagnostic imaging must be covered without cost-sharing.

-People at increased risk of breast cancer under current American College of Radiology or National Comprehensive Cancer Network guidance would qualify for no-cost imaging.
+People identified as at increased risk of breast cancer under American College of Radiology or National Comprehensive Cancer Network guidance would qualify for no-cost imaging.

-Doctors can approve imaging based on your history
+Your doctor can qualify you based on your history

-Even if you do not fall into the bill's named categories, a health care provider could determine that imaging is needed based on age, race, ethnicity, or personal or family medical history.
+Even outside the bill's named categories, a health care provider could determine that imaging is needed based on factors like age, race, ethnicity, or personal or family medical history.

-The bill specifically lists 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography, along with other technologies recognized by current guidelines.
+The bill names 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography, along with other technologies recognized by current guidelines.

-Medicare, Medicaid, TRICARE, and VA care must follow suit
+The rule reaches Medicare, Medicaid, TRICARE, and the VA

-The no-cost rule would extend beyond private insurance to Medicare, certain Medicaid coverage, TRICARE plans, and eligible veterans receiving VA care, all beginning in 2026.
+The no-cost requirement would extend beyond private insurance to Medicare and Medicare Advantage, certain Medicaid coverage, TRICARE plans, and eligible veterans receiving VA care, all beginning in 2026.

 Who benefits from H.R.
 6182?